 "We read about young men who exhibited a lifelong negotiation with authority, with society's expectations, with one another, and eventually with the North...
 Well written, meticulously researched."- Journal of the Early Republic

-As Southern Manhood brings definition to an emerging subdiscipline of southern history, it also pushes the broader field in new directions.
-All of the essayists take up large themes in antebellum history, including southern womanhood, the advent of consumer culture and market relations, and the emergence of sectional conflict.
+The essayists in Southern Manhood take up large themes in antebellum history, including southern womanhood, the advent of consumer culture and market relations, and the emergence of sectional conflict.

 "An important and timely contribution to the burgeoning field of gender history.
 This rich and compelling collection will take its place on the bookshelves of every serious scholar of gender in the American experience." - Anya Jabour, author of Marriage in the Early Republic: Elizabeth and William Wirt and the Companionate Ideal